-Across the street and to the South you will see Dakota Leather, built in 2005 after the previous structure, The Mission Inn burned down in 2000.
+Across the street, and to the South you will see Dakota Leather.
+Built in 2005 after the previous structure, The Mission Inn, burned down in 2000.
 This is the location of the famous St. Francis Hotel.

 The St. Francis Hotel

 60 room luxury hotel which cost $40,000 to build in 1916.
 It was where dignitaries, politicians and wealthy visitors stayed when they came to Oatman as well a place to hold various kinds of business meetings and banquets.
 The street level of the St. Francis was little shops and cafes.
 The building was lost in the great fire of June 1921, in fact, it is where that fire started.
-There are two thoughts about what caused the fire: young boys playing with fireworks behind the building and a maid cleaning clothes with kerosene or gasoline that caught fire.
+There are two thoughts about what caused the fire: young boys playing with fireworks behind the building, or a maid cleaning clothes with kerosene or gasoline that caught fire.
 Whatever the cause, The St. Francis along with most of the North end of town burned to the ground.